AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

  -->

 - A suitable environment to test **from**
-  - ideally dedicated / not used for other workloads, e.g. self hosted runner
+  - ideally dedicated / not used for other workloads, e.g. self hosted runner or K6 cloud
 <!--
   You don't want other people's workloads / noise impacting your tests.